cttres/carlos-torres-portfolio/software-projects/juan-wick-pixel-vengeance/README.md

 ## 🚀 Getting Started

-Follow these instructions to run the game locally.
+Follow these instructions to run **Juan Wick: Pixel Vengeance** locally.

-### Prerequisites
+### 📋 Prerequisites

-- Java Development Kit (JDK)
+- Java Development Kit (JDK 8 or higher)
 - Computer with at least 5GB RAM
-- Keyboard for controls
+- Keyboard for gameplay controls

 ---